rldiss/GettingAndCleaningData/CodeBook.md

 This is the name of the averaged gyroscopic or accelerometer variable measurement.
 The source data contains many measurements for each subject and activity.
-This transformed dataset contains a single, averged measurement for each subject, activity, and measured data point.
+This transformed dataset contains a single, averaged measurement for each subject, activity, and measured data point.

 **value**